NanoBob/HellLetLooseSeedingClient/README.md

 - Download the zip from the latest release here: https://github.com/NanoBob/HellLetLooseSeedingClient/releases/latest
 - Unzip the downloaded file
 - Run the .exe file from the unzipped directory
+- Enable auto-start either via the notification, or via the system tray, more info below.

+### System tray
+When the application is running, there should be an icon for it in your Windows System Tray.
+The system tray icon allows you to:
+- Enable auto-start (start automatically when Windows starts)
+- Disable auto-start
+- Exit the application

-### Admin permissions
+### Autostart
-The first time you run it it will request to run as administrator.
-This is only done so that the application can register itself with the Windows Task Scheduler in order to start automatically when your PC starts.
+When you start the application with auto-start disabled it will prompt you via a toast notification to enable auto-start.
+If you don't see this, ensure you are not in do-not-disturb mode.

+Alternatively you can enable autostart with the system tray icon.

 ### Uninstall
-In order to stop using this:
+In order to stop using the application simply:
-- Open Task Scheduler (search Task Scheduler in the start menu)
-- Click "Task Scheduler Library"
-- Right click "HellLetLooseSeedingClient"
-  - Click "End"
-- Right click "HellLetLooseSeedingClient"
-  - Click "Disable" or click "Delete"
+- Disable auto-start via the system tray icon.
+- Exit the application via the system tray icon.
+- You can now delete the downloaded files if you wish.

 ### Troubleshooting
 - **I get a "Windows Protected your PC" screen**